Elihu Vedder: Biography

-Elihu Vedder was born February 26, 1836, in New York City, the son of Dr. Elihu Vedder Sr. and Elizabeth Vedder.
+Elihu Vedder was born on 26 February 1836 in New York City, the son of Dr. Elihu Vedder Sr. and Elizabeth Vedder.

 His parents were cousins.
 His father, a dentist, decided to try his luck in Cuba, and this had a profound impact on Elihu Jr.'s childhood.

 The remainder of his childhood was spent between his maternal grandfather Alexander Vedder's house in Schenectady and a boarding school.
 His mother supported his goals to be an artist while his father reluctantly assented, convinced that his son should try a different occupation.
 His brother, Dr. Alexander Madison Vedder, was a Navy surgeon who witnessed the transformation of Japan into a modern culture while he was stationed there.

 Vedder trained in New York City with Tompkins H. Matteson, then in Paris with François-Édouard Picot.

 Finally, he completed his studies in Italy - where he was strongly influenced not only by Italian Renaissance work but also by the modern Macchiaioli painters and the living Italian landscape.

 He first visited Italy from 1858 until 1860, becoming deeply emotionally attached to fellow painter Giovanni Costa.

 Their idyllic trips through the Italian countryside were cut short because Vedder's father cut off his financial allowance.

 Penniless, Vedder returned to the United States during the American Civil War and made a small living undertaking commercial illustrations.
 He was involved in the bohemian 'Pfaff's' coffee house group and painted some of his most memorable paintings notable for their visionary nature, romantic imagery and often Oriental influences.
-Paintings of this time include 'The Roc's Egg', 'The Fisherman and the Genii' and one of his most famous works, 'Lair of the Sea Serpent.'
+Paintings of this time include The Roc's Egg, The Fisherman and the Genii, and one of his most famous works, Lair of the Sea Serpent.
 In the United States, Vedder sought out and befriended Walt Whitman, Herman Melville and William Morris Hunt.
 Vedder became a member of the American Academy of Arts and Letters in 1865.
 At the end of the Civil War, Vedder left America to live in Italy.